niguelchaos/dit192-team-4-visitor-app/db/README.md

 This command shuts down the container that runs in the background.
 Alternativly, if you have the container running attached to your terminal, you can use `Control-C` to safely stop the container.

+##### Stop and reset container data
+> docker-compose down -v

+This command not only shuts down the container that runs in the background, but also removes the managed volume that contains container's data.
+This command can be executed even if container is not running.
+The effects of this command are irreverisble as the volume is completely destroyed in the process.
+Next time the container is turned on via `docker-compose up`, the script will instantiate a new, clean version of the container and the volume.

 ### Database credentials
-The default credentials for MongoDB are initialized via the `mongodb.env` file.
-Currently, the database initializes the default databases, the development database, and two users.

-- Project username: `team4usr`
-- Project password: `team4pwd`
-- Project database: `team4db`
-- Root username: `root`
-- Root password: `root`
-- Root database: `admin`
+The development database by default uses no authentication credentials, making it easier for the local instance of the backend to interface and maninpulate the data.
+That said, `db/` folder contains a hidden `.env` file used by the backend application.
+The file contains two variables:

+- MONGO_DATABASE: `"team4db"` - specifies the default database name to use for the project
+- MONGO_PORT: `37017` - specifies the default port used by the container.
+The port is deliberately changed to `37017` (from MongoDB's default `27017`) in order to prevent potential collissions with the native MongoDB server.

 ### How to connect
 - Hostname: `localhost`
 - Database: `team4db`
-- Username: `team4usr`
+- Username: not needed
-- Password: `team4pwd`
+- Password: not needed
-- Port: `27017`
+- Port: `37017`
-- URI: `mongodb://localhost:27017/team4db`
+- URI: `mongodb://localhost:37017/team4db`